Sunday Gatherings

 Enter through double glass doors by side parking lot

-STORY SHAPED WORSHIP
+Gospel SHAPED WORSHIP

 SINGING

 Christianity is a singing faith.
 In fact, one early African pastor said that "he who sings, prays twice."
-That's why, in Ephesians 5:18-19, Paul tells us to "be filled with the Spirit, addressing one another with psalms, hymns, and spiritual songs, singing and making melody to the Lord with your heart."
+In Ephesians 5:18-19, Paul tells us to "be filled with the Spirit, addressing one another with psalms, hymns, and spiritual songs, singing and making melody to the Lord with your heart."
 When we gather, we sing in response to the glory of God, to celebrate the person and work of Jesus, and to encourage one another.

 SERMON